 Other days/times are also possible in consultation with the Parish Priest.

-After filling up the Baptism Application Form (Click here) the parents are required to attend a preparation session prior to the baptism taking place, usually on the first Thursday of each month at 7.00pm in the Church (approx. 45min); Godparents are warmly welcome to attend this time of reflection on the meaning of Baptism, the commitment you are undertaking and the practicalities of the ceremony.
+After filling up the Baptism Application Form (Click here) the parents and Godparents are required to go through the online preparation session, which is basically a reflection on the meaning of Baptism, the commitment you are undertaking and the practicalities of the ceremony.

 Each child should have at least one Godparent (the norm is two) who should be a practising and confirmed Catholic, aged 16+.
 Obviously the parents of the child cannot act as godparents and ideally it should be someone other than the grandparents of the child.
 Depends on the circumstances it is possible to have a ‘non-Catholic witness’ in addition to your godparent, provided that person is baptised Christian.
 If you have any queries concerning a potential godparent or witness please talk about it with the priest.